All About Web Accessibility

-Happy American Disabilities Act anniversary!
-Today marks the 28th year of the American Disabilities Act (ADA) as law.
+Happy Americans with Disabilities Act anniversary!
+Sunday marked the 30th year of the Americans with Disabilities Act (ADA) as law.

 To commemorate this anniversary, our team has put together an infographic depicting what web accessibility is, whom it affects, and how it affects whom it affects.
-To read the infographic text, scroll towards the bottom of this page.
+To read the infographic as text only, scroll towards the bottom of this page.

 All About: Web Accessibility